CoreLathe/A7-RT/evidence/EVIDENCE.md

 | Behavioral Guarantees | 95% |
 | **Overall Compliance** | **89% - Strong with minor deviations** |

 The implementation is solid and functional.
 The primary deviation is a consistent functional-programming style interface in two modules where the spec implied object-oriented method signatures.
-At the stated zoom level—with explicit room for interpretation—this is a valid architectural choice that satisfies all functional requirements.
+At the stated zoom level, with explicit room for interpretation, this is a valid architectural choice that satisfies all functional requirements.

 ---